"My experience at GMS is one I will never forget. I am so grateful for the friendships that were formed and remain solid 10 years later."

 All students in grades K-8 may participate in this event held on a school day afternoon in April.
 Parents are encouraged to attend and enjoy the activities.
 High school students assist in officiating.

-Grandparents of students in grades K-6 come to GMS one day each spring.
+Grandparents of students in grades K-6 come to GMS one day each fall.
 After they are welcomed by the principals at a meeting in the cafeteria where they are served doughnuts, coffee and juice, they go to the classrooms of their grandchildren.
 Some grandparents share a story, sing a song, or teach a craft with the class and most grandparents eat lunch with them.
 This is a day that is an enjoyable experience for the grandparents as well as the students.